 The British people, now like Germany strongly rearmed, regard the German people with admiration as valorous adversaries in the past, but I am sure that there is no problem between our two countries which cannot be settled by consultation and negotiation…I have always thought that you are essentially one who hates war and desires peace.

 Up to a point, Lord Rothermere.

-However around the same time he was donating money to the British Union of Fascists and using his paper to openly support Oswald Moseley in 1933, Rothermere did write in the Mail something slightly more prescient:
+In the 1930s Rothermere had donated money to the British Union of Fascists and used his paper to openly support Oswald Moseley.
+However in 1933, Rothermere did write in the Mail something slightly more prescient:

 The day of the warplane has come.
 Our desperate deficiency in these modern weapons puts the very existence of Britain in Deadly peril.
 Fate has never pardoned a people that refused to move with the times.

 In February 1942, just over two years after the so-called ‘Second Fire of London’ the newly promoted Air Chief Marshal Sir Arthur Harris announced to the nation that it was time that Germany, ‘now that they have sowed the wind, reaped the whirlwind’.
 Which of course they did.
 And some.